nextcloud/contacts/README.md

 * curl: used if phpunit and composer are not installed to fetch them from the web
 * npm: for building and testing everything JS

-## Publish to App Store

-First get an account for the [App Store](http://apps.owncloud.com/) then run:

-    make && make appstore

-The archive is located in build/artifacts/appstore and can then be uploaded to the App Store.

 ## Running tests
 You can use the provided Makefile to run all tests by using: